Divya-d14/Demand-Analysis-for-Shared-Electric-Cycles/README.md

 ## 6. Conclusion
 This project aims to identify and analyze the factors driving demand for Yulu’s shared electric cycles, providing data-driven insights to help the company improve its service offerings and address revenue challenges.

----

-You can paste this directly into your GitHub README file.